Azure-Samples/service-fabric-dotnet-iot/README.md

+---
+services: service-fabric
+platforms: dotnet
+author: khenidak
+---

-# Microsoft Azure Service Fabric Samples / IoT
+# Service Fabric IoT Sample
-This repository is part of Microsoft Azure Service Fabric samples.
-This sample is a reference architecture & implementation for hyper scale IoT events' processing, compute and storage using Microsoft Azure Service Fabric.
+This sample is a reference architecture & implementation for hyper scale IoT event processing.
+The sample uses compute and storage with Azure Service Fabric and integrates with Azure Storage, Azure Power BI, and Event Hubs.

 ## Sample Solution Overview
 ![](./docs/overview.png)